-Home Help for families Information & Advice Benefits & money Benefits & tax credits Universal Credit
+Home Help for families Information & advice Benefits & tax credits Benefits you might be entitled to Universal Credit

 22 mins read

 Universal Credit is a new benefit for people of working age.
 It is paid both to people who are out of work and to those in employment.

 Universal Credit replaces new claims for the following existing means-tested benefits:

 These are known as the ‘legacy benefits’.